Skriv här det du söker efter!

 “David, Messianism, and Eschatology in the Jewish and Christian Reception History of the Book of Psalms” was held in Turku (October 2018).
 See the conference publication: David Davage and Erkki Koskenniemi, eds., David, Messianism, and Eschatology: Ambiguity in the Reception History of the Book of Psalms in Early Judaism and Christianity (SRB 10; Network for the Study of the Reception History; Penn State University Press, 2020).

 “Understanding abnormalities in Biblical figures” was held in Marburg (October, 2020, Zoom conference).
-The papers will be edited by Lukas Bormann, Guido Baltes and Martin Meiser and be published.
+The papers have been edited by Lukas Bormann, Guido Baltes and Martin Meiser and published in SRB 11.

 “Between Universalism and Particularism: The Reception of Abraham and Jacob Stories in Jewish and Christian Writings (= UNIPAR)” was held in Turku (August 2021, Zoom conference).
 The papers will be edited by Antti Laato and Stefan Green and be published.

-Forthcoming SRB-conference “The Book of Isaiah between Judaeo-Christian Borderlines” will be held in Turku, Finland, March 20-22, 2022.
-Organizers: Åbo Akademi University (ÅAU, Prof. Antti Laato, antti.laato@abo.fi) and University of Regensburg (UR, Prof. Tobias Nicklas, Tobias.Nicklas@theologie.uni-regensburg.de)
+“The Book of Isaiah between Judaeo-Christian Borderlines” in Turku, Finland, May 3-5, 2023.
+Organizers: Åbo Akademi University (ÅAU, Prof. Antti Laato) and University of Regensburg (UR, Prof. Tobias Nicklas).
+Papers will be edited by Stefan Green, Judith König, Antti Laato and Tobias Nicklas and published in the series WUNT (Mohr Siebeck).

 Research Projects